rgva/EC535_Embedmon_Final_Project/README.md

 ### Running the Game

-## Compile EmbedmonServer and EmbedmonClient2
+## Compile EmbedmonServer and EmbedmonClient
-Add the EmbnedmonServer and EmbedmonClient2 to your workspace.
+Add the EmbedmonServer and EmbedmonClient to your workspace.
 Run qmake and make to generate executables EmbedmonServer and EmbedmonClient2.
 Copy the binaries to your $WORKSPACE/rootfs/root folder.
 ## Set a static iPv4 address for Client and Server instances of the game.